iterative/dvc.org/content/docs/command-reference/config.md

 ### exp

-This section overrides default configured workspace paths in `dvc exp init`, that helps to avoid repeating these paths if all of your projects share a similar structure.
+Overriding default configured workspace paths in `dvc exp init` helps to avoid repeating these paths if all of your projects share a similar structure.

 The section contains following options, which are only used as a default and can be overidden explicitly through CLI arguments or through responses in prompts